umer-r/Python-Competitive-Coding/String Manipulation/string_compression/README.md

 **Sort the letters in a string by frequency.**

 ## Problem Description:
->Compress a string such that 'AAABCCDDDD' becomes 'A3BC2D4'.
+>Given a strings sort the letters in the string by frequency.

 ## Constaints & Scenerio:
     Can we assume the string is ASCII?